korsbo/Latexify.jl/docs/src/tutorials/inner_workings.md

 This package contains a large number of methods, but two of these are of special importance.
 These are:

-- `latexify(ex::Expr)`
+- `latexraw(ex::Expr)`

 and

 - `latexoperation(ex::Expr, prevOp::AbstractArray)`

-Almost all other functions or methods eventually lead to these two.
+These two methods are involved with all conversions to ``\LaTeX`` equations.

-`latexify(ex::Expr)` utilises Julias homoiconicity to infer the correct latexification of an expression by recursing through the expression tree.
+`latexraw(ex::Expr)` utilises Julias homoiconicity to infer the correct latexification of an expression by recursing through the expression tree.
 Whenever it hits the end of a recursion it passes the last expression to `latexoperation()`.
 By the nature of this recursion, this expression is one which only contains symbols or strings.

 ## Explanation by example